Total Minimum Hours: 72 credit hours (post-bacc)

 Dissertation 20 credit hours

 All Ph.D.
-Program students must complete a total of 12 core credit hours from two categories.
+Major students must complete a total of9 core credit hours from each of the following specialization areas.

 EML 6154: Advanced Conduction Analysis